JustinAMiddleton/MarkovMonkeys/README.md

 in the specified output file.

 compile: javac Markov.java

 run: java Markov <K> <length of output> <src text file> <output file>

-K: The number of character to analyze at a time.
+K = The number of character to analyze at a time.